tlanfer/squirtttv/README.md

 [![GitHub release](https://img.shields.io/github/release/tlanfer/squirtttv?include_prereleases=&sort=semver&color=blue)](https://github.com/tlanfer/squirtttv/releases)

+## Update 07.07.2024

+Brand new version, comes with a fancy little UI to make setup easier.
+No more fiddling with yaml files 🎉 Almost the whole companion app has been rewritten.
+Its probably riddled with bugs.
+But it worked on a quick test.

+What changed:

+* WebUI: Right click the tray icon and select settings to open the settings UI.
+  * See on the web ui if your integrations are connected
+* Multiple devices:
+  * You can now configure any number of devices and use them at the same time
+  * You can use different devices for different alerts, multiple at the same time, or randomize between them

 ## Update 21.04.2024

 I ported this to run on an esp32 c2.
 Works great so far, but might not be compatible with other controllers.